 Low-Carb Green Chile and Cheese Egg Muffins

 These Green Chile and Cheese Egg Muffins are a great make-ahead breakfast, and even when the vegetable crisper is empty I usually have ingredients for these in the house.
 And this tasty egg muffins variation is low-carb, Keto, low-glycemic, gluten-free, and South Beach Diet Phase One.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Use the Diet-Type Index to find more recipes like this one.

 (I’m spotlighting some of my favorite low-carb recipes along with the new ones for the first few weeks of January, and these Green Chile and Cheese Egg Muffins use ingredients I almost always have in the house!)There have been a lot of different Grab-and-Go Egg Muffins on the menu since I first made a recipe like this clear back in 2006, but these Green Chile and Cheese Egg Muffins are a version I make over and over again.